 When you register and attend one of our events

-If you register to one of our events, you will be asked to provide some personal data (name, organisation, email address, dietary requirements) to process your registration.
+If you register to one of our events - both physical and online events - you will be asked to provide some personal data (name, organisation, email address, dietary requirements) to process your registration.
 We may use your email address to send you any related, additional information prior and after the event.
 Depending on your role in the event, your name and organisation may be included in the event programme.
 We use Oracle MySQL as a cloud provider to securely store your information.
-We may share your personal data with other organisations outside the UNaLab project, with the sole purpose of event arrangements in order to provide you with registration badges, catering and internet access.
+We may share your personal data with other organisations outside the UNaLab project, with the sole purpose of event arrangements in order to provide you with registration badges, catering, internet access or online meeting links.
 The legitimate interests of the project constitute the legal basis for processing your personal data.
 The project must keep event records as evidence of activities for the funders and keep a register of the number of attendees to the events for reporting purposes.
 The information will be kept during the project and for 5 years after the end of the project as evidence of activities towards our funders.

 When the events are held in official buildings, such as embassies or the EU institutions, we may ask you to provide us with additional personal details such as your date of birth and passport number.
 The purpose for this collection is the security measures imposed by the hosting institution, with whom the data will be shared for the above-mentioned reasons.
 The legitimate interests of the project constitute the legal basis for processing your personal data, i.e. to run a safe event.
 The information will be kept during the project and for 5 years after the end of the project as evidence of activities towards our funders.

 We may record videos at the events as well as take pictures and, therefore, you may appear in some of the videos and photos.
-We will ask for your consent to record footage and take pictures of you, and to publish it on our website and accounts on social media, before an event commences.
+For online events, we may also record the sessions.
+We will ask for your consent to record footage and take pictures of you, as well as to record online events, and to publish it on our website and accounts on social media, before an event commences.
 As we rely on your consent for processing your data, you have the right to withdraw consent for data processing at any time by contacting firstname.lastname@example.org.
 If the videos and photos are publicly displayed on the website and the social media channels, they will be kept for as long as the website and the social media accounts are active.
 In addition, they will be kept for 5 years after the project ends as evidence of project activities towards our funders.

 Information on relevant stakeholders